4477 prefix tara

 First, don’t respond or call back.
 Calling back can confirm your number is active and might lead to high charges.
 It’s better to just ignore it.

 Next, block the number.
-On an iPhone, go to the Phone app, find the number in Recents, tap the “i” next to it, and select “Block this Caller.”
-For Android, open the Phone app, go to the call log, find the number, and tap “Block/Report Spam.”
+On iPhone, open the Phone app, find the number in Recents, tap the “i” next to it, and hit “Block this Caller.”
+Android’s a bit different, open the Phone app, check your call log, locate the number, and tap “Block/Report Spam.”

 Report the number if you can.
 In the UK, forward spam texts to 7726.
 In the US, report it to the FTC.